Estimated reading time: 6 minutes

 Lilly says, “I will take one of each, please!”

-I texted Dr. Zaitz to see what he was up to, and from the picture, I would guess eight feet!
-Working on the 4th?
+I texted Dr. Zaitz to see what he was up to, and from the picture, I would guess eight feet—working on the 4th?
 I do know they are going dancing at 7:00 PM in Chino!

 I told Bob.
 “Isn’t it funny how red, white, and blue represent freedom… until they’re flashing behind you.”

-Lucky the neighbor didn’t call the cops for indecent exposure!
+Luckily, the neighbor didn’t call the cops for indecent exposure!

 We departed for Casa Valencia at around 2:30 PM to water, check on the house, get the mail, and set the lights on for tonight!
 We watered and did some last-minute preps for this week’s move.